bmartindev/google-calendar-time-tracker/README.md

 3. Format your sheets:
 * Column 1 contains category names
 * Column 2 contains category abbreviations (your google calendar event titles)
-* Column 2 can also contain formulas, which will be automatically copied to new columns created by the script
+* Column 2 can also contain formulas, which will be automatically copied to new columns created by the script.
+See example:

-Example:
 ![TimeTrackerExample](https://github.com/user-attachments/assets/a09af55b-fe44-4f56-bdef-8370f8b7d6ef)

 ### Copy the Script